Updated May 27th, 2022

-Alternatively, OA has different tiers of more permissive or restricted CC’s which are used by certain publishers.
+Alternatively, Open Access has different tiers of more permissive or restricted CC’s used by certain publishers.
 These include:

-- CC by license - which is one of the more permissive, and one of the most widely used,
+- CC BY license - one of the more permissive CC’s, and one of the most widely used

-- Custom Open Access licenses - used by some of the smaller academic journals,
+- Custom Open Access licenses - more commonly used by smaller academic journals

-- Author nominal copyright - used by some publishers, where the author retains copyright in name only while all rights are transferred to the publisher,
+- Author nominal copyright - used by some publishers where the author retains copyright only in name while all other rights are transferred to the publisher

-- A range of more restrictive CC’s is also used.
+- A range of more restrictive CC’s are also used.

-Not only can OA articles be read by virtually anyone but they can also be re-used as well.
+Not only can OA articles be read by virtually anyone, but they can also be reused.
 You would not be able to normally do that outside of Open Access because you would have to negotiate individual rights with every single publisher.
-In an open-access role, all of this information is open to anyone on the internet, free and unrestricted.
+In an Open Access role, all of this information is open to anyone on the internet, free and unrestricted.

 We briefly mentioned the groups that benefit from OA but let’s look at them in more detail.

-What OA allows for is extending the reach of research beyond the immediate academic circle.
-The articles can then be read by anyone interested such as a professional in that or another field, a journalist, a politician, or Sam from down the street.
+OA extends the reach of research beyond the immediate academic circle.
+Articles can be read by anyone interested (a professional in that field, a journalist, politician, or Sam from down the street).

 The groups that benefit from OA include, but are not limited to: